pingcap/docs/ecosystem-tool-user-guide.md

 ### Query TiKV data source using Spark

-[TiSpark](/tispark-overview.md) is a product developed by PingCAP to address the complexy of OLAP queries.
+[TiSpark](/tispark-overview.md) is a product developed by PingCAP to address the complexiy of OLAP queries.
 It combines strengths of Spark, and the features of distributed TiKV clusters and TiDB to provide a one-stop Hybrid Transactional and Analytical Processing (HTAP) solution.